matcool/CocosExplorer/README.md

 # CocosExplorer

-*despite the name it onl works for gd*
+*despite the name it only works for gd*

 ![screenshot](https://i.imgur.com/dBBLV7O.png)